 - Hit the Open button.

-- The .vhd or .vhdx file will be mounted and open in a separated File Explorer window.
+- The .vhd or .vhdx file will be mounted and open in a separate File Explorer window.

 - Proceed to restore the backup successfully.